subimal/frivolouscoding/README.md

 # frivolouscoding
-Just a collection as I learn
+Just a collection of codes as I learn some languages.
+I have just started this.

 Head on to the [wiki](https://github.com/subimal/frivolouscoding/wiki).